 Is the Thermopro TP20 Worth It?

-We liked the large LCD screen and intuitive user interface that makes operating the thermometer receiver convenient.
+We liked the large LCD screen and intuitive user interface that makes operating the thermometer receiver and transmitter convenient.
 If you are a BBQ enthusiast, check out the TP20 thermometer.